John Tesh: Personal life

-Tesh has been married to actress Connie Sellecca since 1992.
-They have one daughter together named Prima.
-His wife also has a son with actor Gil Gerard, named Gib, who now appears on some of Tesh's radio and TV programs.
+Tesh married actress Julie Wright in 1982; the marriage lasted nine years.
+He has been married to actress Connie Sellecca since 1992; they have one daughter together, Prima.
+Gib Gerard, Sellecca's son with actor Gil Gerard, now appears on some of Tesh's radio and TV programs.
 Tesh and Sellecca reside in Los Angeles.

 In the 1970s, he also briefly dated Oprah Winfrey.

-Tesh is a Christian.
-He was raised a Baptist and was involved in the church during his youth.
+Tesh was raised a Baptist and was involved in the church during his youth.
 He played organ, sang in the choir, and went to church camp.
 He became inactive in the church during his adult life, but became involved again after Sellecca introduced him to Louis Lapides, a Jewish Christian, former pastor, and founder of Beth Ariel Fellowship in Sherman Oaks.
 Since then, he has written and performed Christian music.

 Awards

 During his early career as a television journalist in the 1970s, Tesh received an Associated Press award for investigative journalism.
 In 2018, John Tesh was inducted into the North Carolina Music Hall of Fame.
 In 2019, he was inducted into the National Radio Hall of Fame.
 In 2007, Tesh won the Syndicated Personality/Show of the Year award by Radio & Records magazine for his radio show.
 Tesh was nominated in 2003 for the Grammy for "Best Pop Instrumental Album" for Power of Love.
 John has also earned three gold albums, six Emmys for his sports themes, and a Keyboard Magazine Award.